Application deadline is February 15, 2014 for the Fall 2014-2015 student cohort.

-The Master's degree in Educational Leadership - Accelerated School Leadership is designed to prepare educators for a variety of leadership positions in pre-K through grade-12 public, charter, private secular, and religious schools.
-Through study and research in the areas of organizational leadership, academic leadership, and teacher effectiveness, graduates of the program will be well prepared to:
+The Accelerated School Leadership Program is a rigorous degree program designed to prepare educators for a variety of leadership positions in pre-K through grade-12 public, charter, private secular, and religious schools.
+The curriculum is designed in accordance with Texas principal certification requirements and national standards for principal preparation.

 To this end, the program offers the following unique features.

-Comprehensive Academic Leadership component: A series of 5 courses focused on the core domains of instruction (i.e., mathematics, literacy, science, social studies and world languages) as well as special programs such as fine arts and Special Education.
+- Comprehensive Academic Leadership component: A series of courses focused on the core domains of instruction as well as special programs such as fine arts and Special Education.

-A focus on ensuring that all graduates have the knowledge and skills to evaluate the effectiveness of their leadership on the schools in which they serve.
+- A focus on ensuring that all graduates have the knowledge and skills to evaluate the impact of their leadership on the schools in which they serve.

 Frequently Asked Questions

+This 45-credit-hour program begins in June with 2 courses and a one-week internship.
+Each 7-week module in the fall and spring consists of four 2-credit courses, including a field studies course (internship activities on the student’s campus of employment).
 During the fall and spring academic terms, classes meet for approximately 4 hours on Wednesday evenings and all day on Saturdays.
-During the final summer, classes meet 4 days per week, with the exception of the Portfolio Seminar, which meets on an as-needed basis.
+During the final summer, EDU 6391 meets 4 days per week, and the Portfolio Seminar meets on an as-needed basis.

-This program offers reduced tuition, and partial scholarships are available.
+This program offers reduced tuition, and merit-based scholarships are available.
 Students are eligible to apply for financial aid for the fall, spring, and final summer terms.

 For More Information